Michelle Obama Reveals Her Fear As First Lady Of Becoming A ‘Meme’ & Falling On Camera

 We’re finally here!
 I’m so excited to share my memoir with all of you today!
 As I’ve reflected on my journey, I’ve learned so much about where I came from, about the people and moments that shaped me, about all of the struggles and the growth along the way.
 But mostly, I learned to embrace the fullness of my story—every bit of it.
 As I write in the preface, “Your story is what you have, what you will always have.
 It is something to own.”
 I hope this book is meaningful to you, even in the smallest of ways.
 I hope you find something in it that resonates with your life.
 Most of all, I hope that each of you can embrace the beauty of who you are, and I wish you all the best in your own process of becoming.
 Go to becomingmichelleobama.com and share your own #IAmBecoming story with me.

-During a visit with the monarch, she might not have fallen but Mrs. Obama did cause a stir when she broke royal protocol and touched the Queen, something that is never done.
+During a visit with the monarch, she might not have fallen but Mrs. Obama did cause a stir when she broke royal protocol and touched the queen, something that is never done.

-The First Lady had only met the Queen one time prior when she joined her husband Barack Obama to exchange gifts with the Royals.
+The first lady had only met the queen one time prior when she joined her husband Barack Obama to exchange gifts with the royals.
 Then, before leaving for a function for world leaders, Mrs. Obama embraced her majesty before departing.

-Mrs. Obama had curtsied to the Queen earlier when she and her husband met her and the Duke of Edinburgh in the royal’s private apartments reported The Telegraph.
+Mrs. Obama had curtsied to the queen earlier when she and her husband met her and the Duke of Edinburgh in the royal’s private apartments, reported the Telegraph.

-Obama also touched the monarch when she met the Queen to be driven to Windsor Castle.
+Obama also touched the monarch when she met the queen to be driven to Windsor Castle.

-“I was like ‘don’t trip down the stairs and don’t touch anybody, whatever you do’ and so the Queen says ‘just get in, sit wherever,'” she said to Business Insider.
+“I was like ‘don’t trip down the stairs and don’t touch anybody, whatever you do’ and so the queen says ‘just get in, sit wherever,'” she said to Business Insider.

 “And she’s [Queen Elizabeth] telling you one thing and you’re remembering protocol and she says ‘Oh it’s all rubbish, just get in,'” she continued.